 Dive watches are everywhere in the luxury watch market.
-However, have you ever stopped to think about what defines a dive watch?
-Originally built to accompany military professional and recreational scuba divers on underwater adventures, the dive watch has transcended its intended purpose to become one of the most popular sport watch styles today.
+However, have you ever stopped to think about what makes a dive watch a dive watch?
+Originally built to accompany military, professional, and hobby skin and SCUBA divers during underwater adventures, the dive watch has transcended its intended purpose to become one of the most popular sport watch styles today.
 So if you're looking to buy a dive watch, there's certainly not a lack of choice.
 But what makes a good dive watch and which ones are worth buying?
-To answer these questions, let's have a look at the history of dive watches, the characteristics of a dive watch, and some of the best luxury dive watches that you can buy today with our ultimate dive watch buying guide.
+To answer these questions, let's have a look at the history of dive watches, the characteristics of a dive watch, and some of the best luxury dive watches you can buy today with our ultimate dive watch buying guide.

-In the early 1900s, men were still carrying pocket watches while wristwatches were primarily reserved for women.
+In the early 1900s, men were still carrying pocket watches while wristwatches were reserved for women.
 However, the two World Wars that took place in the first half of the 20th Century fundamentally changed that.
-During the First World War, soldiers transformed their pocket watches into wristwatches with straps since it was quicker to read the time that way than having to dig through one’s pockets to pull out a timepiece.
-In the years after WWI, men’s wristwatches started to become accepted among the civilian population.
+During the First World War, soldiers transformed their pocket watches into wristwatches with straps since it was quicker to read the time that way versus having to dig through one’s pockets to pull out a timepiece.
+Post-WWI, men’s wristwatches were starting to become accepted among the civilian population.

-In addition to water resistance, a dive watch needs to be legible underwater to be useful.
+In addition to water and pressure resistance, a dive watch needs to be legible underwater to be useful.
 Officine Panerai was already supplying nautical instruments to the Italian Navy when the watchmaker applied for a patent for a luminous material in 1916.
 The glowing substance was radium-based and Panerai called it Radiomir.
 By the mid-1930s, the Italian Navy needed wristwatches for the frogmen unit to take underwater and Panerai presented prototypes in 1936.
-These watches, (which would later be known as Radiomir watches) sported large waterproof cushion-shaped cases and manually-wound movements (supplied by Rolex) and had luminous dials painted with glowing Radiomir paste.
-The Panerai prototypes went into production two years later in 1938, and later were used extensively as dive watches in WWII by Italian combat divers.
+These watches, (which would later be known as Radiomir watches) sported large waterproof cushion-shaped cases and manual-wind movements (supplied by Rolex) and had luminous dials painted with Radiomir paste.
+The Panerai prototypes went into production two years later in 1938 and were used extensively as dive watches in WWII by Italian combat divers.

 In 1942, Captain Jacques Cousteau and Émile Gagnan invented the Aqua Lung, an open-circuit, self-contained underwater breathing apparatus (aka SCUBA), which paved the way for recreational diving.
 After the Second World War in the 1950s, scuba diving took off - and the need for dive watches followed the same trajectory.